tshepang/blog/content/cloverfield-2008.md

 All the above are still accurate, except I didn't enjoy the plot as much this (third) time around.
 The setup was okay, all but the romance part of it, which just felt tired.
-I also found it far-fetched to have the guy brave the monsters to go rescue gal, and managing to drag around two more people on his quest onto a heavily-compromised building, up dozens of stairs, all to find a gal heavily injured, yet managing to run around for several minutes on end... makes me sad :(
+I also found it far-fetched to have the guy brave the monsters to go rescue woman, and managing to drag around two more people on his quest onto a heavily-compromised building, up dozens of stairs, all to find a woman heavily injured, yet managing to run around for several minutes on end... makes me sad :(

   [I once compared this movie with I Am Legend]: @/cloverfield-vs-i-am-legend.md